Wered6/UE5-StyleGuide/README.md

 ### 3.1 Compiling

 All blueprints should compile with zero warnings and zero errors.
-You should fix blueprint warnings and errors immediately as they can quickly cascade into very scary unexpected behavior.
+You should fix blueprint warnings and errors immediately as they can quickly cascade into terrifying unexpected behavior.

-Do *not* submit broken blueprints to source control.
-If you must store them on source control, shelve them instead.
+Do **not** submit broken blueprints to source control.

 Broken blueprints can cause problems that manifest in other ways, such as broken references, unexpected behavior, cooking failures, and frequent unneeded recompilation.
 A broken blueprint has the power to break your entire game.